tikzit/tikzit/README.md

-TikZiT is a graphical tool for rapidly creating an editing node-and-edge style graphs.
-It was originally created to aid in the typesetting of "dot" diagrams of interacting quantum observables (see <a href="http://arxiv.org/abs/0906.4725">arXiv:0906.4725</a>), but can be used as a general graph editing program.
-Click one of the above icons to download.
-To comment or contribute, email me at <b>gmail.com</b> preceded by <b>aleks0</b> and an at-sign.
+# TikZiT

+TikZiT is a graphical tool for rapidly creating graphs and diagrams using PGF/TikZ.
+It was used, for example, to make all of the 2500+ diagrams in <a href="http://cambridge.org/pqp">this book</a>.
+It is currently undergoing a port to Qt5 for better cross-platform support.
+As such, the code on this branch, and the README is a work in progress.

+## Building on Windows

+TODO

+## Building on Linux

+TODO

+## Building on MacOS

+You'll need Qt5 and poppler with Qt5 bindings.
+Qt5 can be installed using e.g. Homebrew, as follows:

+  $ brew install qt5

+Poppler should be built from source to get the Qt5 bindings.
+If Qt is setup correctly, the configure script included with Poppler should enable these automatically.
+Also, note that clang needs to have C++11 features enabled to build successfully.
+TikZiT has been tested on MacOS with poppler-0.50.0 (available <a href="https://poppler.freedesktop.org/releases.html">here</a>), built with the following commands:

+  $ CXXFLAGS="-std=c++11" ./configure
+  $ CXXFLAGS="-std=c++11" make